Stedi/starter-kit/postman-api-collections/README.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/0bca9666a7bb162b59b2?action=collection%2Fimport)

 ### API key configuration
-Once the collection has been imported into Postman, we need to configure a Stedi API key.
+Once the collection has been imported into Postman, we need to configure a Stedi API key for authentication.

 Configure the Postman environment variable `stediApiKey` with your API key.
 You can configure this setting under the 'Environment Variables' tab on the left hand side of Postman.